Skip to contents

 data("woodiv_traits", package = "funbiogeo")

-In the following sections we’ll describe in detail these three provided datasets in the package.
+In the following sections, we’ll describe in detail these provided objects in the package.

 Species x Traits

 This object contains traits values for multiple traits (as columns) for studied species (as rows).
 It should be a data.frame.
-The first column should contain species names and the other columns contain trait values.
+The column containing species names should be named “species” and the other columns should only contain trait values.

-Let’s examine the species_traits data included in the package:
+Let’s examine the woodiv_traits data included in the package:

 Format of species x traits dataset